-Doom can be challenging and fun at the same time because of the relentless demons, fast and flue movements and impossibly destructive guns.
-Surviving in the devastating demon hordes though can be quite daunting.
-There are some mandatory aspects that you need to know in order to survive and enjoy the game thoroughly.
-Keep reading and you will become the deadliest one in no time!
+Doom can be challenging and fun simultaneously because of the relentless demons, fast and flue movements, and impossibly destructive guns.
+Surviving in the devastating demon hordes, though, can be quite daunting.
+There are some mandatory aspects that you need to know to survive and enjoy the game thoroughly.
+Keep reading, and you will become the deadliest one in no time!

 Returning back to the Hell